qiyanjun/2025sp-GenAI-overview/About.md

 + Final grades will be based on.
   - 50% for the quality of your seminar presentations;
   - 20% for the quality of your blogposts or demo (??) ;
-  - 30% for the quality of your projects; (Graduate)
+  - 30% for the quality of your projects; (project difference: Graduate vs. Under)